Blueberry Lemon Cake with Lemon Glaze

 This post may contain affiliate links.

-Lemon Blueberry Bundt Cake with Lemon Glaze — Almost more berries than cake in this soft, fluffy lemon blueberry bundt cake!
-The lemon glaze is plate-licking delish!!
+Glazed Lemon Blueberry Bundt Cake — Almost more berries than cake in this soft, fluffy lemon blueberry bundt cake!
+The tart lemon glaze is plate-licking delish!!

 Easy Lemon Blueberry Bundt Cake